-Throughout his career Pascal Dangin has been referred to as the ‘photo whisperer,’ a digital artist and the retoucher’s retoucher.
+Throughout his career, Pascal Dangin has been referred to as the "photo whisperer," a digital artist and a retoucher’s retoucher.
 He is the founder of Box Studios.
-In the years since, he has also lent his expertise with imagery to other practices, acting as creative director for campaigns for Balenciaga, Lancôme, Alber Elbaz and Alexander Wang .
+In the years since, he has also lent his expertise with imagery to other practices, acting as creative director for campaigns for Balmain, Balenciaga, Lancôme, Alber Elbaz and Alexander Wang .
 Dangin has also produced motion pictures with artists such as Madonna, Noah Baumbach, and Gus Van Sant.
-He also has a book publishing project of 18 volumes with noted printmaker Gerhard Steidl, titled 'Steidldangin'.
+He also has a book publishing project of 18 volumes with noted printmaker Gerhard Steidl, titled "Steidldangin."

 His work has appeared Vanity Fair, W, Harper’s Bazaar, Allure, French Vogue, Italian Vogue, V, and Time Magazine.
-He is the first choice post production artist for photographers Annie Leibovitz, Steven Meisel , Craig McDean , Mario Sorrenti and Inez van Lamsweerde and Vinoodh Matadin.
+He is the first choice for post-production work for the likes of Annie Leibovitz, Steven Meisel , Craig McDean , Mario Sorrenti and Inez van Lamsweerde and Vinoodh Matadin.